Spring 2018 Pre-Registration

 First Day of Classes

-Change of program period ends and students may not make additional changes to their academic programs for the fall semester
+Change of program period ends and students may not make additional changes to their regularly scheduled academic programs for the spring semester

 Course Schedule Information

-The Curriculum Guide now reflects the course schedule for Fall 2017 and you can find the tentative schedule for Spring 2018 here.
+The Curriculum Guide now reflects the course schedule for Spring 2018.
 In addition, a list of courses that were in high demand last year can be found here.
 If you are interested in any of these classes, you might consider listing them as your first or second choice and assigning lower priority to other courses.

 Professional Responsibility Requirement (3Ls)